nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 To view each plan in detail, enter
 'plan /details <plan number in list>'.

-1. plan A
+1. plan a
-2. plan B
+2. plan b
-3. Grow My Muscles
+3. grow my muscles
 ----------------------------------------------------------------------
 ```
 To view details of plan with index number 3 from the list, enter the following command:<br/>
-*Plan number 3 is created by the command in [Create A Plan](#create-a-plan-plan-new).*
+*Plan with index number 3 is created by the command in [Create A Plan](#create-a-plan-plan-new).*
 ```
 > plan /details 3
 ```
 **Expected Outcome**
 ```
 ----------------------------------------------------------------------
-Here are the 4 workouts in [Grow My Muscles].
+Here are the 4 workouts in [grow my muscles].
 1. push up (10 reps)
 2. sit up (10 reps)
 3. pull up (10 reps)
 4. push up (10 reps)
 ----------------------------------------------------------------------
 ```
-All workouts in the [Grow My Muscles] plan will be displayed.
+All workouts in the [grow my muscles] plan will be displayed.

 ---
 ### Delete a Plan: `plan /delete`